-• making decisions about or obtaining prior authorization (PA), if applicable
+making decisions about or obtaining prior authorization (PA), if applicable when a clinic can be your primary care provider

 For some services, your PCP may need to get approval in advance from First Choice VIP Care Plus (this is called "prior authorization").
 In these cases, your PCP will be asked to provide information on your medical condition and the proposed treatment plan so that First Choice VIP Care Plus can determine if the service is medically necessary.